fportalesor/pcsa-community-detection/README.md

 <details>
   <summary><strong> Abstract </strong></summary>

-Patient choice in Chile’s primary healthcare system challenges equitable service allocation, as individuals may seek care beyond their local area.
-To better capture these travel patterns, a novel multi-scale methodology was developed to delineate Primary Care Service Areas (PCSAs), supporting the identification of potential service misalignments.

-Geocoded 2023 patient consultation data were aggregated across multiple spatial scales to construct weighted networks using three schemes.
-To identify the most effective approach for capturing care-seeking patterns, three community detection algorithms—Louvain, Leiden, and Infomap—were evaluated based on their ability to delineate service areas for most health centres in the study region.
-Finally, two spatial enforcement methods were then applied to ensure the resulting areas were contiguous and suitable for practical use.
+	In Primary Healthcare (PHC) systems where patients have free choice and may bypass their nearest centre, accurately delineating Primary Care Service Areas (PCSAs) is challenging.
+While previous research in hospital settings has shown the value of community detection algorithms for defining service areas from patient flows, these often generate multi-centre areas unsuitable for PHC, where each centre is expected to have a defined service area serving a local population.

+	Using geocoded patient-level consultation data, networks representing healthcare-seeking flows were constructed, and three community detection algorithms tailored to the PHC context were applied.
+Three edge-weighting schemes and multiple levels of spatial aggregation were tested to assess their influence on PCSA outcomes.
+A new refinement strategy was also developed to reassign spatially disconnected areas, ensuring each PCSA formed a single contiguous area.
-Infomap outperformed modularity-based methods, producing 39 service areas with a mean localisation index of 0.68.
-In addition, the proposed spatial enforcement method—based on strongest connections—proved faster while delivering delineations of comparable quality to the existing approach.

-A case study estimated Standardised Relative Access Ratios (SRARs) for public and private services, revealing spatial disparities.
-The most common pattern involved PCSAs compensating for limited private access with public care, while others faced compounded access challenges.
-These findings highlight potential misalignments between patient demand and service capacity.
+	Infomap outperformed modularity-based algorithms (Louvain and Leiden), producing 39 service areas out of 43 possible, with a mean localisation index of 0.68.
+The proposed “strongest connections” refinement strategy was faster while delivering delineations of comparable quality to the existing “minimum impact score” approach.
+A case study of Standardised Access Ratios revealed spatial disparities: most PCSAs compensated for limited private access with public care, while others faced compounded challenges, highlighting misalignments between demand and capacity.

-The proposed methodology provides a reproducible approach to representing care-seeking patterns through behaviourally informed service areas.
-Building on this, advances in GeoAI could support boundary redesign by integrating area-level attributes into network models, offering a path toward more responsive and equitable healthcare planning.
+	Looking ahead, integrating GeoAI and contextual factors such as deprivation or projected demand into community detection algorithms could support goal-oriented, adaptive, and equity-sensitive PCSA delineation, enabling better planning and resource allocation.

 <br>
-Keywords: Community Detection Algorithms, Primary Care Service Areas, Localisation Index, Health Planning, Healthcare Accessibility
+Keywords: Primary Care Service Areas, Community Detection Algorithms, Healthcare Planning,  Health Care Access

 </details>